City of New Hope Logo

 The program is currently accepting applications, which can be submitted online in English, Hmong, Somali, and Spanish.

-The New Hope Urban Forestry Department is primarily responsible for the protection, management and maintenance of the city's urban forest.
+The New Hope Urban Forestry Department is responsible for protecting, managing, and maintaining the urban forest within the city.

-Common issues that can be reported to the city are:
+Common issues that can be reported to the City include:

 • General questions about tree care, species, problems or ownership.

 • Boulevard trees with broken, hanging or downed branches that may pose a safety hazard to people or property.
-Boulevard trees are trees located within 15' from the back of curb.
+Boulevard trees are those located within the city right-of-way, typically 14-15 feet from the back of the curb.

-• If you have reason to believe that a tree on your property has Dutch Elm Disease, Oak Wilt, or Emerald Ash Borer.
-The forester will inspect private trees, but it is the homeowner's responsibility to remove the tree.
-If the tree is located in the boulevard, within 15' from the back of curb, the city will removed the diseased tree.
+• Suspected cases of Dutch elm disease, oak wilt or emerald ash borer on trees on your property.
+The forester will inspect private trees; however, it is the homeowner's responsibility to remove any infected trees.
+If the diseased tree is located in the boulevard, within the City right-of-way from the back of the curb, the City will remove the tree.

-Any tree issues can be reported to Public Works at 763-592-6777 or can be reported using the city's online reporting system.
+You can report tree issues to New Hope Public Works at 763-592-6777 or through the City's online reporting system.

 Tree Planting / Reforestation

-Urban trees provide benefits such as storm water mitigation, filtering our air, increasing oxygen, providing shade while keeping energy costs down and increasing property values.
-For these reasons trees are very important to our urban environment, With the ever-growing loss of New Hope's aging tree population from tree diseases and insects, road construction projects and storm damage it is important that our urban forest be replenished with a healthy diverse tree population.
-You can help by doing your part by planting a tree!
+Urban trees provide numerous benefits, including stormwater management, air filtration, oxygen production, providing shade while reducing energy costs and increased property values.
+For these reasons, trees play a vital role in our urban environment.
+However, New Hope is experiencing a significant decline in its aging tree population due to diseases, insect infestations, road construction projects and storm damage.
+It is essential to replenish our urban forest with a healthy and diverse tree population.
+You can contribute by planting a tree!

-The City of New Hope plants trees on the public right-of-way and on city-owned property in order to replace those that have been removed due to disease, improvement projects and general safety in order to maintain and enhance the city's urban forest.
-Staff prioritizes areas for tree replacement using the following criteria: the recent loss of a boulevard tree, the date and need of a resident request, future plans for the potential planting site and utility/safety concerns.
+The City of New Hope is proactive in planting trees on public right-of-way areas and City-owned properties to replace those that have been removed due to disease, construction projects or safety concerns.
+City staff prioritizes tree replacement based on several factors: recent losses of boulevard trees, resident requests, future plans for potential planting sites and utility or safety considerations.

 Tree Selection

-A healthy urban forest begins with considerable planning between the city forester and homeowners.
-Residents must consider the characteristics of the neighborhood as well as the desired characteristics of the new tree.
-The following items should be considered while selecting a new tree.
+A healthy urban forest starts with careful planning between the city forester and homeowners.
+When selecting a new tree, residents should consider both the characteristics of their neighborhood and the desired features of the new tree.
+Here are several important factors to keep in mind:

-• Height - How tall will the tree grow at maturity?
-Will it 'bump' into any other trees as it grows?
-Are there any overhead utilities that will eventually cause conflict?
+Height: How tall will the tree grow at maturity?
+Will it interfere with other trees as it grows?
+Are there any overhead utilities that may cause conflicts in the future?

-• Deciduous or Conifer - Consider long term maintenance of the tree.
-Does current landscaping and yard characteristics allow for the easy clean up of leaves each year?
+Deciduous or Conifer: Assess the long-term maintenance requirements of the tree.
+Do your current landscaping and yard conditions allow for easy leaf clean-up each year?

-• Form and Shape - Columnar trees will take up less space as they grow, while round/v-shaped trees will take up more space and provide more shade.
-Know whether you want your tree to provide shade, privacy, aesthetics or to block wind noise.
+Form and Shape: Columnar trees occupy less space as they grow, while round or V-shaped trees take up more space and provide more shade.
+Decide whether you want your tree to provide shade, privacy, aesthetic appeal, or help block wind noise.

-• Growth Rate How long will it take the new tree to reach maturity?
-Keep in mind that slower growing trees typically live longer than fast growing species.
+Growth Rate: How long will it take for the new tree to reach maturity?
+Keep in mind that slower-growing trees often live longer than fast-growing varieties.

-• Hardiness Zone - New Hope resides in Zone 4B and all trees planted here will need to be hardy enough to survive a harsh winter.
+Hardiness Zone: New Hope falls within Zone 5A, so any trees planted here must be hardy enough to survive harsh winter conditions.

-• Supplier - Buy only from a reputable nursery.
-Check to see if your supplier is a member of professional organizations, such as the Minnesota Nursery and Landscape Association, the Mail Order Association of Nurseries or the American Association of Nurserymen.
-If your nursery is local, consult with knowledgeable staff to help narrow down which tree is right for your situation.
+Supplier: Purchase trees only from reputable nurseries.
+Verify whether your supplier is a member of professional organizations such as the Minnesota Nursery and Landscape Association, the Mail Order Association of Nurseries or the American Association of Nurserymen.
+If the nursery is local, consult knowledgeable staff to help you choose the right tree for your situation.

 Call Before You Dig!

-Before digging residents MUST call Gopher State One Call at 651-454-0002 to request location of all private utilities in the yard.
-Within 48 hours all utilities will be located.
-Trees cannot be installed on top of or near any utilities in the yard.
-You don't want to cause issues to your water or gas service down the road when the roots of your tree continue to grow.
+Before starting any digging, residents must contact Gopher State One Call by calling 811 or 800-252-1166 or visiting gopherstateonecall.org to request the location of all private utilities in their yard.
+Within approximately 48 hours (excluding weekends and holidays), the utilities will be marked.
+Trees should not be planted on top of or near any utilities, as this could lead to problems with your water or gas services in the future when the roots of the tree grow.

 Tree Care